 - Why clean up the pond?
 I can’t now—it’s full of new tadpoles!

-Yes, it’s nice when things are in order and they look pristine (in wild, garden way), but the truth is, it can all wait and some of it should wait (will I get new frogs?).
+Yes, it’s nice when things are in order and they look pristine (in a wild garden kind-of way), but the truth is, it can all wait and some of it should wait (tadpoles need time to morph into frogs).
 And, more accurately, it doesn’t really need me.

 I need it.

 It’s time to put that formal to-do list to one side and stop pretending I must get stuff done.
-I never manage much so no sense in pretending I’ll conquer it all.
+I never manage much anyways with some many beautiful and interesting things to distract me, so no sense in pretending I’ll conquer it all.

 Just do what you want.

 The garden will get messy.
-I will happily loaf off.
+I will happily live at my own pace.
 And indulge in the true essentials—watching it all unfold.

 Grow what You love.

-For me, this means lots of no-maintenance native (and adapted) plants plus fruit and veg I can’t get fresh from the market.
+For me, this means lots of no-maintenance native (and adapted) plants plus fruit and vegetables I can’t get fresh from the market.
+Equally rewarding to grow and devour.

 Eat the best berries.